triaubaral/jersey-artifactory-client/README.md

 Then you can use the utility class ArtifactoryUtils to :

--dowload :
+- dowload :
 ArtifactoryUtils.download(config.getPath(), new File("path/to/downloaded/file"));

--upload :
+- upload :
 ArtifactoryUtils.upload(new File("path/to/file/to/upload"), config);

--delete :
+- delete :
 ArtifactoryUtils.delete("path/to/file/to/delete", config);

-Have a look to the unit test to get more example.
+###Have a look to the unit test to get more example.